CorentinB/DeepSort/README.md

 docker run -d -p 8080:8080 beniz/deepdetect_cpu
 ```

-Right now, the only supported installation of DeepDetect that works with DeepSort is the deepdetect_cpu container.
+Right now, the only supported installation of DeepDetect that works with DeepSort is the deepdetect_cpu container,
+because it contain the good path for the pre-installed `resnet-50` and `googlenet` models.

 Then, download the latest DeepSort release from https://github.com/CorentinB/DeepSort/releases